NIEM/NIEM.github.io/reference/concepts/namespace/index.md

 - **3.0** - for schemas based on NDR 3.0 rules, like those in the NIEM 3.0, 3.1, and 3.2 releases.
 - **4.0** - for schemas based on NDR 4.0 rules, like those in the NIEM 4.0 release.
+- **5.0** - for schemas based on NDR 5.0 rules, like those in the NIEM 5.0 release.

 TARGET should be a target defined by the NDR: